 Building Inclusive Partnerships – Private Sector

-The Better Than Cash Alliance is a partnership of governments, private sector companies, and international organisations that accelerates the transition from cash to digital payments in order to reduce poverty, mobilise domestic resources, increase transparency and drive inclusive growth.
+The Better Than Cash Alliance is an UN-housed partnership of governments, private sector companies, and international organizations that accelerates the transition from cash to digital payments in order to reduce poverty, mobilize domestic resources, increase transparency and drive inclusive growth.

 Building Inclusive Partnerships – South-South Co-operation

-Commitment to engage in research-based mutual learning and knowledge dissemination, interacting with governments and non-state actors to contribute to the systematisation and dissemination of existing knowledge, and the co-construction of new knowledge on development innovations from the BRICS and other increasingly influential middle-income countries.
+Commitment to engage in research based mutual learning and knowledge dissemination, interacting with governments and non-state actors to contribute to the systematization and dissemination of existing knowledge, and the co-construction of new knowledge on development innovations from the BRICS and other increasingly influential middle-income countries.

-This initiative seeks to convene development actors to discuss experiences in the establishment of guidelines and the creation of triangular co-operation frameworks that ensure country-led and country-based processes and inclusive partnerships.
+This initiative seeks to bring together interested development actors to discuss their experiences in the establishment of guidelines and the creation of triangular cooperation frameworks that ensure country-led and country-based processes and inclusive partnerships.
 By forging clear and actionable guidelines that align with the development priorities of countries, it is expected that triangular co-operation will be further strengthened as an effective development co-operation modality and will result in positive outcomes for the all partners involved

 Building Inclusive Partnerships – Multi-Stakeholder Partnerships

 The Every Woman Every Child initiative, the Global Partnership for Education (GPE), Sanitation and Water for All, Scaling Up Nutrition (SUN) and Zero Hunger Challenge collaborate to catalyze transformations in the way stakeholders work together – across communities and sectors – to deliver on their commitments.
 These core partners are committed to continue working together to facilitate a culture of effective, principled partnerships that support country-level implementation of the SDGs, generating lessons learned and engaging stakeholders across sectors and communities for impact.

-This initiative is aimed at putting forward the benefits and use of social dialogue as an instrument to contribute to the SDGs, on the basis of the Global Partnership principles and commitments.
+The Social Dialogue in Development is aimed at putting forward the benefits and use of social dialogue as an instrument to contribute to the SDGs, on the basis of the Global Partnership principles and commitments.
 It will undertake specific research and produce a yearly report on specific themes related to social dialogue for development.
 The themes will be discussed in specific meetings held at least once a year.

 Conducting Transparent and Responsible Development Co-operation

 This initiative supports developing country ownership and leadership by strengthening alignment with national priorities through joint programming processes.
 It also aims to improve management of development co-operation in line with the 2030 Agenda, by developing and implementing innovative, effective and coherent strategies to reduce fragmentation and proliferation of development initiatives and enhance complementarity and coherence of development cooperation.

 Ensuring Coherence Between Climate Finance and Official Development Assistance